matthew-tucker/Insight-Data-Engineering-2018/README.md

 `window.txt` is assumed to be a single integer on the first line of the file.

+**Note:** The program assumes that stock ids are case-insensitive and it will therefore treat ids such as `AAPL` and `aapl` as identical.

 ## Output

 The output is a file, `output/comparison.txt` which contains one line for each sliding time window, all of the form: